 We are also required to disclose personal data where required to do so by law or by the order of a court.

 We have discretion to disclose personal data where this is necessary for protecting the public against dishonesty.

-We use personal data for analytical purposes to understand trends and how the business works but the reports we produce do not identify individuals.
+We use services such as Google Analytics to track how visitors use our website, to understand trends and how the business works and so that we can improve the user experience.
+But the reports we produce do not identify individuals.

-The Cookies Section of the Privacy Notice explains what cookies we use and how you can turn off and control any advertising cookies (subject to your browser functionality).
+The Cookies Section of this Privacy Notice explains what cookies we use and how you can turn off and control any advertising cookies (subject to your browser functionality).

 We use email tracking technology to capture information such as (but not limited to) the time and date our emails are opened, the type of device used and any links within the email clicked on.
 We may share this information with the organisations listed in Section 5 (for example, mortgage lenders) for the same purposes, but stipulate that they may not use your details for direct marketing unless they have your consent or an existing relationship with you and you have not previously opted out.

 We also use telephone tracking technology to capture information such as (but not limited to) the time and date a call is made, the type of device used and the source and page on our website that a customer called from.